 #3 Ask a question

-One fantastic way to grab your subscribers’ attention is to ask them a question.
+One fantastic way to grab your subscribers’ attention is to ask them a question and stir curiosity.

-Human psychology is simple: if you ask a question, people will try to answer it.
+Human psychology is simple: if you ask a question, people will feel curious and will try to answer it.
 It’s like an itch that they have to scratch.